 I know, it confused me, too.
 How had that never been caught before until now?
 How had none of my doctors, OB, or even the midwives been able to identify it earlier on?
 I’ve had multiple pap smears and pelvic exams throughout the years and was never told that anything seemed “off.”

 In the moment, though, all I was hearing was that I wasn’t going to be able to give birth to my baby girl in that room.
 They told me that they unfortunately did not have the resources to handle the septum in the event that it needed to be cut, caused bleeding, or –worse case scenario — that I needed a c-section.

 My heart sank and I wanted to cry, but I was too tired to exert any more emotional energy.
-They left the room to contact EMS and the hospital that I would be transferred to, leaving Calvin and I to discuss this new change of events.
-He was exhausted and frustrated; this wasn’t in the plan.
-I was devastated and exhausted as well, but at the same time I almost felt a sense of relief that at least there was finally a real ending in sight so I could meet my baby girl.
+They left the room to contact EMS and the hospital that I would be transferred to, leaving us to discuss this new change of events.
+I was devastated and exhausted, but at the same time I almost felt a sense of relief that at least there was finally a real ending in sight so I could meet my baby girl.